plasma-umass/memory-landscape/README.md

 Source code (note: bit rot means it no longer works with new versions of LLVM): [https://github.com/ccurtsinger/stabilizer](https://github.com/ccurtsinger/stabilizer)

-    **_Abstract: Stabilizer is a compiler and runtime system that enables statistically rigorous performance evaluation.
+> Stabilizer is a compiler and runtime system that enables statistically rigorous performance evaluation.
 Stabilizer eliminates measurement bias by comprehensively and repeatedly randomizing the placement of functions, stack frames, and heap objects in memory.
 Random placement makes anomalous layouts unlikely and independent of the environment; re-randomization ensures they are short-lived when they do occur.
-Using Stabilizer, we find that, across the SPEC CPU2006 benchmark suite, the effect of the -O3 optimization level versus -O2 is indistinguishable from noise._**
+Using Stabilizer, we find that, across the SPEC CPU2006 benchmark suite, the effect of the -O3 optimization level versus -O2 is indistinguishable from noise.

 *   performance can be dramatically impacted by where things end up in memory (globals, stack, heap, and code) because caches and so on depend on memory addresses
 *   this means a performance regression or an improvement might be a complete accident which will go away if you add one more line of code or one more malloc (or even change environment variables!)